Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: INTRODUCTION

 \subsection{Motivation}

-HD maps are of great assistance to many modules of Unmanned Ground Vehicles (UGVs), such as localization, perception, and planning~\cite{seif2016autonomous}, especially in large-scale appearance-changing application scenarios where autonomous vehicles rely on markings for localization and lanes for safe driving~\cite{yu2022accurate}.
+High-definition maps (HD maps) are of great assistance to many modules of unmanned ground vehicles (UGVs), such as localization, perception, and planning~\cite{seif2016autonomous}, especially in large-scale appearance-changing application scenarios where autonomous vehicles rely on markings for localization and lanes for safe driving~\cite{yu2022accurate}.
 With such demands, the coordinates of markings need to be accurate enough to assist the localization of UGVs.
-The IPM matrix converting camera images to BEV also needs to be precise enough in order to ensure the calculation accuracy of the distance between the vehicle and lanes.
-Moreover, there are usually a great number of markings in large-scale scenes.
-In practical application, the generation of such HD maps is highly dependent on manual measurement with surveying and mapping tools such as Total Station~\cite{yu2022accurate}, the workload is huge, and the measurement process takes a very long time.
+The inverse perspective mapping (IPM) matrix converting camera images to the bird's-eye view (BEV) also needs to be precise enough in order to ensure the calculation accuracy of the distance between the vehicle and lanes.
+In practical application, the generation of such HD maps is highly dependent on manual measurement with surveying and mapping tools such as Total Station~\cite{yu2022accurate}.
+However, there are usually a great number of markings in large-scale scenes, which brings a huge manual workload and a time-consuming measurement process.
 Therefore, it is of interest to the community to build the HD marking map automatically.

 With the development of intelligent driving technologies, IPM has been successfully applied to many intelligent driving problems, mainly for obtaining the BEV around the vehicle.
 It can facilitate road and obstacle detection~\cite{oliveira2015multimodal}, free space estimation~\cite{pan2020cross}, lane keeping~\cite{yu2022accurate}, autonomous parking, local planning and even optical flow computation~\cite{mallot1991inverse}.
-However, the calibration of the IPM matrix with Total Station is time-consuming and laborious, which brings additional costs.
+However, the calibration of the IPM matrix with Total Station is also time-consuming and laborious, which brings additional costs.
 Therefore, proposing a more convenient calibration method without human participation will be of great value.

-Given the motives mentioned above, we propose combining the task of obtaining an accurate IPM matrix with building HD maps and solving them simultaneously.
-LiDAR-based methods are limited due to the deployed expensive sensors and time-consuming computation.
-Cameras are inexpensive and easy to deploy sensors, which are very friendly for low-cost UGV applications, and almost all UGVs can be equipped with cameras.
-In order to make our method applicable to as many kinds of UGVs as possible, we seek to accomplish this task through a simple sensor setup: one or more monocular cameras.
+Given the motives mentioned above, we propose to solve the task of obtaining an accurate IPM matrix and building marking-level HD maps simultaneously.
+To make our method applicable to as many kinds of UGVs as possible, we seek to accomplish this task through a simple sensor setup: one or more monocular cameras.
+Cameras are inexpensive and easy-to-deploy sensors, which are very friendly for low-cost UGV applications, and almost all kinds of UGVs can be equipped with monocular cameras.